Entrepreneur Burnout Recovery: How to Recover Without Losing Revenue

 Dread tasks count: Number of tasks you actively avoid each week

 Track these every Sunday.
-If any metric stays in the red for 2+ weeks, you’re heading toward burnout again.
-Make structural changes before you hit a crisis.
+If any metric stays in the red for 2+ weeks, you’re heading toward burnout again—make structural changes before you hit a crisis.

-Go Deeper: The Complete Framework
+Go Deeper: The Burnout While Scaling Framework For $5K–$150K/Month Founders

 But if you want the complete emergency recovery protocol for founder burnout: